numberscope/frontscope/doc/code-tests.md

 -   They result in accessing a considerable amount of (sequence) data over the internet.
 Therefore, if you run them when your internet connection is poor or inactive, some of the tests will fail.

+-   Because they are rather expensive (in terms of computation time), the end-to-end tests are designed to run only when something has changed since they last passed.
+So if you run the tests, and they all pass, and you immediately re-execute `npm run test:e2e`, it will simply tell you that the tests are "up to date."

 -   By default, they mostly run in a [Docker](https://www.docker.com/) container, which we have found maximizes the reproducibility of the tests.